Creative-AGH/rental_server/README.md

 - Java Mail Api
 - ThyMeLeaf
 - Docker
+- Apache POI
 ---
-## Version - 0.5 alpha
+## Version - 0.8 Beta
->At present time we have main functionalities with item (including history and sending images to localstorage) categories and places .
+>At present time we have almost everything features for application .
+For further development we left not mandatory features .
+>Next stage of development is to connect backend with frontend .
+Create development and production environment with pack it to docker compose .
+>We will decide if pushing docker image of backend is necessary and do it for beta version of backend to improve portable of our app.

 ### Features

 - Create unique place
 - Create item with unique id
 - Assign items to categories and create new categories
-- Receive and transfer images to localstorage
+- Receive and transfer images to Minio Cloud Storage
 - 2 dedicated profiles developer and production
 - Tracking history of item
 - Add test and start data to DB